eranmos/ops-school-kandula/README.md

 ## Deployment Process
 + Infrastructure deployment via Terraform
-+ EC2 instances provisioning & Consul Application installation (Jenkins job that will run Ansible Playbooks)
++ EC2 instances provisioning via Jenkins jobs that will run Ansible Playbooks)
-+ Kandula App deployment on EKS cluster (Jenkins Job)
++ EKS deployments via Jenkins Jobs

 ## Prerequisites
 To deploy all infrastructure you will need below application to be installed on your workstation/server